 These days, you’ve got plenty of video options to choose from on Instagram.
 They include:

 - Instagram Reels.
-Reels are short snippets of content, sort of like TikTok videos.
+Reels are short snippets of content up to 90 seconds, sort of like TikTok videos.
 They're a great way for creators to engage their audience.

 - Instagram Live.
 The best time to use Instagram Live is when you want to be more open and personal.
 It's an effective way to show your audience what's happening behind the scenes, and can stretch to four hours, which can benefit educational and 'how-to' content.